-Additionally, at the 2008 Subversion Developer Summit, a group of the core developers committed to using time-based releases for upcoming feature releases.
+Additionally, at the 2008 Subversion Developer Summit, a group of the core developers committed to producing time-based feature releases.
 By giving contributors a set date for a release, they can plan development and stabilization efforts around known target dates.
 This helps keep release and development cycles consistent, which then helps avoid the frustration and confusion which impromptu and drawn out release cycles can lead to.
-The response has generally been positive, with Subversion 1.6 currently branched and being stabilized for a late-December 2008 release.
-(We hope to report the successful release of Subversion 1.6 in the final version of this paper.)
+The response has generally been positive; Subversion 1.6 branched in February 2009 with a planned March 2009 release.